-FLORIDA KEYS, Fla. — Key West and Islamorada audiences can rock to the sounds of musicians influenced by everything from Latin funk and electric fusion to Cuban and Jamaican rhythms during the annual Afro Roots Fest.
-The celebration of world music is to take center stage in Key West Wednesday through Friday, April 21-23, and enliven Islamorada’s music scene Saturday and Sunday, May 29-30.
+FLORIDA KEYS, Fla. —Islamorada audiences can rock to the sounds of musicians influenced by everything from Latin funk and electric fusion to jazz and blues rhythms during the annual Afro Roots Fest.
+The celebration of world music is to enliven Islamorada’s music scene Saturday and Sunday, May 29-30.

 Music and culture are to be on tap for Upper Keys audiences during Memorial Day weekend, with performances starting at 6 p.m.
 May 29-30 at the Florida Keys Brewing Co., located at 81611 Old Highway in Islamorada.